Kurtsley/Nanoterm/README.md

 # Nanoterm
 Simple Nano currency tracking widget for use in a terminal.
+More features coming soon.